Overdue boaters safe after unexpected adventure up the Alberni Inlet - BC Local News

 The boaters had departed China Creek Marina for a day trip in a 20-foot boat.
 When they failed to return home as planned, family members reported them missing to the Joint Rescue Coordination Centre and to the RCMP.

-At approximately 2:10 a.m. on Oct.
-10 the Coast Guard made contact with the missing boaters, who had gone up the Nahmint River and were stranded when the tide changed.
+At approximately 2:10 a.m. the next day, the coast guard made contact with the missing boaters, who had gone up the Nahmint River and were stranded when the tide changed.
 They camped out, were safe and in good health.

 They have now all safely returned home, an RCMP spokesperson said.